vt6/vt6/spec/draft/core0.md

 A **VT6 message stream** (or just **message stream**, if the term is not ambiguous) is a sequence of VT6 messages which are optionally preceded, succeeded and/or separated by whitespace.

+**Rationale:** Allowing for whitespace between messages is especially useful when messages are emitted by a script in a language where a `print` operation appends a line separator by default.

 ### 2.3.
 Server-client communication

 When a VT6 client is running in normal mode, it sends messages to its server by writing a message stream onto the message output, and receives messages from the server by reading a message stream from the message input.